makise-homura/ibaraki/README.md

 ## Requirements

-* `bash` on the host Ibaraki is installed and every host being backed up,
+* `bash` and other POSIX tools on the host Ibaraki is installed and every host being backed up,
 * and any of supported archivers on hosts being backed up.

 ## Configuration

-Configuration consists of `etc/ibaraki/ibaraki.conf`, `etc/ibaraki/archiver_*.conf`, and `etc/ibaraki/host_*.conf`.
+Configuration consists of `/etc/ibaraki/ibaraki.conf`, `/etc/ibaraki/archiver_*.conf`, and `/etc/ibaraki/host_*.conf`.

 All config files are written as typical shell scripts, so `#` are comments, no spaces between variable name, `=`, and value, values with spaces should be quoted, `$` substitutions are allowed, etc.

-Last ones should be created for every host to back up, and should contain its hostname after `host_`.
+Host configs should be created for every host to back up, and should contain its hostname after `host_`.

 E.g., to back up `somehost`, you should create `host_somehost.conf`.